steelbrain/steelbrain.github.io/_posts/2016-04-15-how-i-debug-node-js.md

 ---
 [Node.js][] is a server side runtime for Javascript apps.
 Being a server sided runtime, it doesn't have a GUI.
 Therefore it's abilities to provide an easy to use debugging interface are limited.

+Update: Since this was written `--inspect` support has landed in Node.js.
+It's easier to use and doesn't require installing thirdparty tools.
+You can find more about it in [Node.js debugging Docs][].

 ### Why I don't like Popular Options

 There are several ways of debugging Node.js, here are few of the reasons why I don't like the most popular ones